laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Idtracker.ai is not prepared to deal with noise blobs (blobs not corresponding to an individual nor a crossing).
 If idtracker.ai segments a frame and it finds more blobs than animals (i.e. certainty of noise blobs presence) idtracker.ai will warn you on the :ref:`tracking log` and, if *"Stop tracking if #blobs > #animals"* is checked, it will abort the tracking process to allow the user to explore the video again and readjust the segmentation parameters ensuring an optimal tracking session.

+Finally, the number of animals can be set to 0 when :ref:`track without identities`.
+Even so, adding the number of animals is recommended to improve the individual/crossing blob detection.

 Background subtraction and intensity thresholds
 -----------------------------------------------